Andrei15193/sbox-The-Orange-Run/docs/_posts/2023-07-08-Basic-Networking-of-Stats.md

 The game template works, it loads the game nicely and I can move around.
 But when I press the tab key I want to see a score screen with each player and how many oranges they have collected thus far.
-This will make me familiar with how [Razor](learn.microsoft.com/aspnet/core/mvc/views/razor) is used in [sbox](https://sbox.facepunch.com) as well as getting some basic [networking](https://wiki.facepunch.com/sbox/Network_Basics) going.
+This will make me familiar with how [Razor](learn.microsoft.com/aspnet/core/mvc/views/razor) is used in [sbox](https://sbox.facepunch.com) as well as getting some [basic networking](https://wiki.facepunch.com/sbox/Network_Basics) going.

 What I want is to have a list of items that contain the ID, name and total orange count for each player.
-Once a player joins I add a new entry and when they leave I remove that entry.
+Once a player joins, I add a new entry and when they leave, I remove the related entry.
 When an orange is collected by a player, the relevant item is updated.

-Obviously, I don't have any of this mechanics implemented so mocking the data will have to do, as we usually do when making a UI.
-For collecting oranges I'll call a method that does that for me.
+Obviously, I don't have any of this mechanics implemented so mocking the data will have to do, as we usually do when making an UI.
+For collecting oranges we'll call a method that does just that.

 ```csharp
 public partial class PawnStats : BaseNetworkable